 - The interest rate offered on a fixed deposit is usually higher than that offered on a savings bank account.

-Instant Loan gives you up to six months’ worth of your salary in a personal loan with three high-quality estimates from the country’s top lenders.
-Fill out our brief form to obtain three quotations from different lenders the same day!
+Instant Loan gives you up to six months’ worth of your salary in a personal loan with three high-quality estimates from the country’s top financial institutions.
+Fill out our brief form to obtain three quotations from different financial institutions on the same day!